 Summer is officially here!

-And that means you’re probably asking yourself the same thing thousands of men email me come June:
+And that means you’re probably asking yourself the same thing thousands of men email me as warmer temps creep in:

 “How the hell do I dress for work and not drown in a pool of sweat?”